 If you want to ride a bicycle in the city center occasionally and not worry about maintenance, try Rekola.
-It’s a bikesharing company, providing pink bicycles spread around the city centre.
+It’s a Czech bikesharing company, providing more than 450 pink bicycles spread around the city centre.

 The only thing you need is a smartphone and a credit/debit card.
 Just download the iOS or Android app and start renting the bikes.
 Rekola system does not have classical docking stations – you need an internet connection to see the bikes on a map and to be able to rent them.

 How it works?
 How to rent a Rekola bicycle?

 - Download an app, sign up and choose your subscription plan.

 - Locate the nearest bike on the map.